getsentry/sentry/README.rst

 	    ...
 	)

+We also highly recommend setting ``TEMPLATE_DEBUG=True`` in your environment (not to be confused with ``DEBUG``).
+This will allow
+Sentry to receive template debug information when it hits a syntax error.

 Finally, run ``python manage.py syncdb`` to create the database tables.

 (If you use South, you'll need to use ``python manage.py migrate sentry``)